DavidUWL/Project-4/README.md

 ## Typography
 The
 [Playfair Display](https://fonts.google.com/specimen/Playfair+Display?query=playfair+display)
 Google Font was used for the text in this project, suiting the minimalist design with its straight edging and thicker style.
-Relying on a standard Serif font as a backup if the google font becomes unavailable.
+Relying on a standard Serif font as a backup if the Google font becomes unavailable.

 ## Features By Page